 Actress Mira Sorvino was born in New York City on September 28, 1967.
 The oldest daughter of actor Paul Sorvino, Mira broke through with a starring role in Woody Allen's Mighty Aphrodite (1995), which earned her the Academy Award for Best Supporting Actress.
 Sorvino has gone on to tackle projects spanning many genres in both TV and film, and has supported numerous human rights causes.

-Actress, producer and activist Mira Sorvino was born on September 28, 1968, in Tenafly, New Jersey.
-During her three decades as a performer, actress Mira Sorvino has played an impressive mix of roles, from a bubbly prostitute to a scientist, from a master forger to Marilyn Monroe.
-She may have inherited some of her acting ability from her father, Paul Sorvino, a veteran performer best known for his many seasons on the popular television crime drama, Law & Order.
+Actress, producer and activist Mira Sorvino was born on September 28, 1967, in New York City.
+Over the course of her career she has played an impressive mix of roles, including a bubbly prostitute, a scientist, a master forger and Marilyn Monroe.
+She may have inherited some of her acting ability from her father, Paul Sorvino, a veteran performer known for his role in the mob film Goodfellas and his many seasons on the popular television crime drama Law & Order.

 A bright student, she excelled at school.
 While a student at Harvard University, Sorvino wrote her thesis on racial conflict in China.
 She had spent a year in China as part of a study abroad program and became fluent in Mandarin.

 After earning a degree in East Asian studies, Sorvino directed a documentary on anti-Semitism in Russia.
 She also worked a number of jobs, including serving as a production assistant and a script reader for Robert De Niro.
 Before long, she decided to pursue acting as a career.
 Sorvino had done some acting in school, but her father had discouraged her from taking up his profession.
 "I think he just didn't want rejection as the mainstay of his children's diet," she told Redbook magazine.